abigailvp/EntityFramework.Explained/README.md

 Generates required properties that will be created even if they are null or empty.
 #### Sqlite
 Generates required properties that will be created even if they are null or empty.
+### Table Per Hierarchy
+#### Sql Server
+has tph with inherited properties of base class and properties of derived classes.
+#### Sqlite
+has tph with inherited properties of base class and properties of derived classes.
 ### Class Nullability
 #### Sql Server
 `NullThing` Generates `NULL`.